 However, it’s important to note that the GLA in this experiment was from borage oil as opposed to highly processed, genetically modified vegetable oils, which I do NOT recommend.

 This trace mineral is found in relatively high concentrations in your skin as compared to most other tissues in your body.
-Zinc is an amazing skin strengthener and wound healer due to many processes it’s involved in, including protein synthesis, DNA synthesis, collagen production, cell division, and even your immune response.
-Zinc also has anti-inflammatory and antioxidant properties, which help protect your skin cells from damage.
+Zinc is an amazing skin strengthener due to many processes it’s involved in, including protein synthesis, DNA synthesis, collagen production, cell division, and even your immune response.
+Zinc also has antioxidant properties, which help protect your skin cells from damage.

 What’s interesting to point out, is that different forms and doses of zinc have been used in these studies.
 And this may be one factor contributing to the mixed results.
-For example, the study reporting positive results in treating rosacea administered 100 mg of zinc sulfate three times a day for a total of 300 mg a daily.
+For example, the study reported positive results when administered 100 mg of zinc sulfate three times a day for a total of 300 mg daily.
 However, in the contrasting study, 220 mg of zinc sulfate was given twice daily for a total of 440 mg a day.
 This means that zinc may not be your miracle mineral when it comes to solving all your skin problems, but it is necessary for healthy skin function.

 Silicon (not silicone) is a trace element essential for strong bones, skin, hair, and nails.
 Essentially, its role has much to do with collagen synthesis as well as strengthening existing collagen to give it more elasticity.
 This equates to firmer skin, a fuller head of hair, and stronger nails.
 However, despite being available in many foods, it’s often poorly absorbed.
 For example, bananas are rich in silicon.
 But only approximately 2% is absorbable.